jdc-cunningham/not-quite-an-ant-robot/README.md

 - 1 hr 26 mins 1 swivel arm
 - 1 hr 34 mins main stick with holes

+## Update
+I would suggest printing the legs(pitch and swivel) thicker as they experience the most stress.
+This is only really a problem on carpet.
+I am printing out these foot cups which may help alleviate the stress on the legs but still it may be a good idea to increase that thickness(will need to reslice).

 # Software

 The parts were designed with Google SketchUp.
 I used a plugin to export the STL file(as well as a solid part inspector plugin) then used Cura to slice the parts.
 Take note of parts that need supports, you have to turn that on in Cura.
 Parts are printed with a Creality Ender 3 Pro.